 Bar staff who’ve been stood down at Sydney distillery Archie Rose are being brought back in to craft 65 per cent alcohol hand sanitiser.
 The new product uses the same botanicals found in Archie Rose gin, such as thyme, cardamom, cassia and grapefruit.

-Although the first batch has sold out, there are currently around 4500 available to pre-order on the distillery’s website.
 The sanitiser costs $20 per 500 millilitre bottle, with a limit of one case (six bottles) per person.

 Natural Supply Co

 This Aussie company is all about organic and cruelty-free products, and it’s got a few different hand sanitisers in stock.

 The Bondi Wash Sydney Peppermint & Rosemary Mist Spray is $16 for 50 millilitres or $30 for 150 millilitres, and is made with plant-derived alcohol and Australian bush oils.
 Dr Bronner’s Lavender Organic Hand Sanitiser has just four ingredients – 62 per cent ethyl alcohol, glycerin, water and lavender oil ($8.95 for 59 millilitres).